Candidate Set Re-ranking for Composed Image Retrieval with Dual Multi-modal Encoder: Two-stage Composed Image Retrieval

 \section{Two-stage Composed Image Retrieval}

-Composed image retrieval can be defined as follows.
+The task of CIR can be defined as follows.
 Let $I_{\text{R}}$ be some reference image and $t$ be a piece of text describing a change to the image.
-Then given a query consisting of the pair $q = (I_{\text{R}}, t)$, the aim of composed image retrieval is to find the best match, \ie the target image $I_{\text{T}}$, among all candidates in a large image corpus $\D$.
-In this work, we propose a two-stage model where we first filter the large corpus to obtain a smaller set of candidate images relevant to the query (see~\secref{sec:filtering}), and then re-rank to obtain an ordered list of target images (see~\secref{sec:reranking}).
+Then given a query consisting of the pair $q = \langle I_{\text{R}}, t\rangle$, the aim of CIR is to find the best match, \ie the target image $I_{\text{T}}$, among all candidates in a large image corpus $\D$.
+In this work, we propose a two-stage model where we first filter the large corpus to obtain a smaller set of candidate images relevant to the query (see~\secref{sec:main2-filtering}), and then re-rank to obtain an ordered list of target images (see~\secref{sec:main2-reranking}).

-For both steps, we base our designs on the pre-trained vision-and-language (VLP) network BLIP~\cite{li2022blip}, though other VLP models might be used.
+For both steps, we base our designs on the vision-and-language pre-trained (VLP) network BLIP~\citep{li2022blip}, though other VLP models might be used.
 BLIP consists of an image encoder and a text encoder.
-The image encoder is a vision transformer~\cite{dosovitskiy2021an} that accepts as input a raw image and produces the spatial image features by slicing the image in patches and flattening them in a sequence.
+The image encoder is a vision transformer~\citep{dosovitskiy2021an} that accepts as input a raw image and produces the spatial image features by slicing the image in patches and flattening them in a sequence.
 A global image feature is also represented as a prepended special \texttt{[CLS]} token.
 The text encoder can operate in three modes.
-When configured as a uni-modal encoder, it takes in a sequence of tokenized words from a text sequence and outputs the sequential features with a \texttt{[CLS]} token summarizing the whole text, as in BERT~\cite{devlin-etal-2019-bert}.
-Optionally, the text encoder can be configured as a multi-modal encoder, where a Cross-Attention (CA) layer is inserted after each Self-Attention (SA) layer.
-As shown in \figref{fig:pipeline-1}, the CA layer accepts the sequential output of the image encoder and performs image-text attention.
-The output of which is passed into the Feed-Forward (FF) layer and is the same length as the input text sequence.
+When configured as a uni-modal encoder, it takes in a sequence of tokenized words from a text sequence and outputs the sequential features with a \texttt{[CLS]} token summarizing the whole text, as in BERT~\citep{devlin-etal-2019-bert}.
+Optionally, the text encoder can be configured as a multi-modal encoder, where a cross-attention (CA) layer is inserted after each self-attention (SA) layer.
+As shown in \figref{fig:main2-pipeline-1}, the CA layer accepts the sequential output of the image encoder and performs image-text attention.
+The output of which is passed into the feed-forward (FF) layer and is the same length as the input text sequence.
 The transformer-based text encoder accepts inputs of varied lengths while sharing the same token dimension $d$ as the output of the image encoder.
 In this paper, we denote the features of an arbitrary image (resp. input text) as $\bv$ (resp. $\bw$) and its length as $L_\bv$ (resp. $L_\bw$).
-We note that a decoder mode is also available in BLIP for generative tasks (\eg image captioning~\cite{anderson2018bottom}), though it is not used in this work.
+We note that a decoder mode is also available in BLIP for generative tasks (\eg image captioning~\citep{anderson2018bottom}), though it is not used in this work.